Applications7 min read

 It is not enough for two marks to be similar — the goods or services must also overlap or be closely related.
 For example, two identical marks could coexist on the register if one is for clothing and the other is for accounting services, because there is no connection between the goods and services.

-However, goods and services don't need to be identical for an objection to be raised.
-Closely related goods and services - such as clothing and footwear, or cafes and catering - may be considered close enough to cause an issue.
+However, goods and services do not need to be identical for an objection to be raised.
+Closely related goods and services — such as clothing and footwear, or cafes and catering — may be considered close enough to cause an issue.

 Other grounds for objection